ameli/imate/docs/InterpolateTraceOfInverse.rst

    >>> t_array = numpy.logspace(-3,+3,5)
    >>> traces = TI.Interpolate(t_array,InterpolantPoints=InterpolantPoints)

-The module :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>` can employ various interpolation methods listed in the table below.
-The method of interpolation can be set by ``InterpolationMethod`` argument when calling :mod:`InterpolateTraceOfInverse <TraceInv.InterpolateTraceOfInverse>`.
+The module :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>` can employ various interpolation methods listed in the table below.
+The method of interpolation can be set by ``InterpolationMethod`` argument when calling :mod:`InterpolateTraceOfInverse <imate.InterpolateTraceOfInverse>`.
 The default method is ``RMBF``.

 ===========================  ===========================================  ============  =============  ============
 :attr:`InterpolationMethod`  Description                                  Matrix size   Matrix type    Results